Dulaj-Kavinda/Touchless_Elevator/README.md

-## **IOT Based Touchless_Elevator**
+## **IOT Based Touchless Elevator**
 Android Application created for SLIoT Competition 2020.

-An application for the passengers using elevators, designed to avoid touching the virus contaminated surfaces on elevator buttons that the issue risen up  with COVID pandemic.
-A Flutter application that is integrated with a qr code scanner for the authentication and using MQTT protocol for the communication with elevator controlling.
+An application for the passengers using elevators, designed to avoid touching the virus contaminated surfaces on elevator buttons for the issue rose with COVID pandemic.
+A Flutter application that is integrated with a QR code scanner for the authentication and using MQTT protocol for the communication with elevator controlling.

 ![caption](https://media.giphy.com/media/8JQ7pr7wzOFVH0XIrp/giphy.gif)